vietdang7/Top-10-Japanese-Animations-Website-Project/README.md

 - Python

 ## Contribution
-If you want to make contribution for this project, feel to `fork` this project and make `pull request`
+If you want to make contribution for this project, feel free to `fork` this project and make `pull request`

 ## License